Official State of Rhode Island website

 RIOER will provide oral interpretation services upon request.
 Oral interpretation services may be provided for interactions with LEP individuals or communities.
 Oral interpretation services may also be provided for public meetings in LEP communities.

-Questions or Requests for Services: If you have any questions or specific needs regarding document translation, language interpretation or other communication access services, please contact:
+If you have any questions or specific needs regarding document translation, language interpretation or other communication access services, please contact the Non-Discrimination Coordinator using the information listed below:

 Adam J. Fague, Esq.